Hydrothermal vent: Biological communities

 Although life is very sparse at these depths, black smokers are the centers of entire ecosystems.
 Sunlight is nonexistent, so many organisms, such as archaea and extremophiles, convert the heat, methane, and sulfur compounds provided by black smokers into energy through a process called chemosynthesis.
 More complex life forms, such as clams and tubeworms, feed on these organisms.
 The organisms at the base of the food chain also deposit minerals into the base of the black smoker, therefore completing the life cycle.

 A species of phototrophic bacterium has been found living near a black smoker off the coast of Mexico at a depth of 2500 m.
 No sunlight penetrates that far into the waters.
 Instead, the bacteria, part of the Chlorobiaceae family, use the faint glow from the black smoker for photosynthesis.
 This is the first organism discovered in nature to exclusively use a light other than sunlight for photosynthesis.

 New and unusual species are constantly being discovered in the neighborhood of black smokers.
-The Pompeii worm Alvinella pompejana, which is capable of withstanding temperatures up to 80 C, was found in the 1980s, and a scaly-foot gastropod Chrysomallon squamiferum in 2001 during an expedition to the Indian Ocean's Kairei hydrothermal vent field.
+The Pompeii worm Alvinella pompejana, which is capable of withstanding temperatures up to 80 C, was found in the 1980s, and the scaly-foot gastropod (Chrysomallon squamiferum) was first found in 2001 during an expedition to the Indian Ocean's Kairei hydrothermal vent field.
 The latter uses iron sulfides (pyrite and greigite) for the structure of its dermal sclerites (hardened body parts), instead of calcium carbonate.
 The extreme pressure of 2,500 m of water (approximately 25 megapascals or 250 atmospheres) is thought to play a role in stabilizing iron sulfide for biological purposes.
 This armor plating probably serves as a defense against the venomous radula (teeth) of predatory snails in that community.

 In March 2017, researchers reported evidence of possibly the oldest forms of life on Earth.
 Putative fossilized microorganisms were discovered in hydrothermal vent precipitates in the Nuvvuagittuq Belt of Quebec, Canada, that may have lived as early as 4.280 billion years ago, not long after the oceans formed 4.4 billion years ago, and not long after the formation of the Earth 4.54 billion years ago.